-Recently substantial evidence from experiments in vitro as well as experiments in vivo models has shown that DCA can be useful in treating various types of cancer in humans.
-One of the most attractive qualities of DCA resides in its safety and tolerability which makes it a very desirable research subject in the field of cancer treatment.
+Recently, substantial evidence from experiments in vitro as well as experiments in vivo models has shown that DCA can be useful in treating various types of cancer in humans.
+This was later on confirmed by clinical trials as well as numerous real life clinical case studies that greatly surprised the science community.
+One of the most attractive qualities of Sodium dichloroacetate resides in its safety and tolerability, which make it a very desirable research subject in the field of cancer treatment.

-For some time it was thought that DCA should most likely be ineffective against neuroblastoma, however, a recent study proved otherwise and its discoveries brought to light relatively unexpected results.
-To our surprise, dichloroacetate appears to have a positive effect on malignant NB tumor growth.
-The study has proven that DCA works against poorly differentiated neuroblastoma cells and is able to reduce NB tumor size and enlargement.
+For some time it was thought that DCA would most likely be ineffective against neuroblastoma (NB), however, a recent study proved otherwise and brought to light relatively unexpected results.

-The experimental 4 week treatment resulted in a significant NB tumor mass reduction.
-Surely, it is important to note that the effectiveness of the treatment appears to be related to the size of the dose.
+The experimental 4 week treatment resulted in a significant NB tumor mass reduction as shown above.
+It is important to note that the effectiveness of the treatment appears to be related to the size of the dose.

 2,5 mg/kg doses decreased the NB tumor size by 30%.

 25 mg/kg doses shrunk the tumors by 55%.

 All in all, the research outcome made it clear that DCA can be considered a promising substance against cancer.
 The results of the study support the view of DCA as a very selective drug.
 If done right, it could be capable of helping NB anticancer treatments in the future without providing considerable adverse reactions.

 If you would be interested to find out more, please do so below: